Requesting a Test

 The laboratory follows the Hamad Medical Corporation (HMC) Corporate policy regarding the reporting of critical results and critical tests (also called STAT tests).
 Each DLMP specialty has a defined list of critical results and STAT tests.
 Please note the STAT test option is not routinely offered to non-HMC facilities.
 Please discuss with the relevant specialty Head if this option is required on an individual patient basis.

-STAT tests are those that require urgent processing and communication of results (whether normal, abnormal or critical) as they may have an immediate impact on the management of a patient, and without which the care of the patient would be adversely affected.
-All STAT tests are performed as a 24 hour service ,7 days a week.
-Any results that are critical are immediately released electronically or in a paper-based format and are verbally relayed to the relevant end user within 30 minutes of the result being available.
-Turnaround times for reporting of STAT test results can be found under the specific test in the
+STAT tests are those that require urgent or rush processing and communication of results (whether normal, abnormal or critical) as they may have an immediate impact on the management of a patient, and without which the care of the patient would be adversely affected.
+These tests are given priority over routine tests.
+For HMC laboratories that undertake STAT testing, all STAT tests are performed as a 24-hour service ,7 days a week.
+Results are reported immediately upon satisfactory completion of the test, with any critical results being reported in line with organizational policy and departmental SOPs.

 Routine results